dschoorl/playlists/README.md

 spelling than Spotify.
 But sometimes a song is not available, or a song is only available performed by a coverband.

-When you instruct the program multiple times to compile the playlist for the same year, it will never remove songs from the existing playlist, it will only add new songs when they are not yet present.
+When you instruct the program multiple times to compile the playlist for the same year, it will never remove songs from the existing playlist, it will only add new songs when they are not already present.

 ## Setup
 What you need to get this program running, is the following:
 1. A running ElasticSearch database
 1. A clientId that you receive when you register this application with Spotify
-1. A Java IDE with Java 8 or newer
+1. A Java 8 SDK (or newer)

 Below each requirement is discussed in more detail.